I get why you’re here – you’re trying to get one last drop out of summer by travelling to Barcelona in September.

 The main stages for the shows are in Moll de la Fusta (Barceloneta), Plaça de la Mercé, Plaça Angel, the Estrella Damm factory (Carrer Rosselló 515) and the legendary Parque del Forum.

-Yes, as summer winds down football season fires up and naturally (don’t hate me) the best team in the world has two matches at home in September:
+Yes, as summer winds down football season fires up and naturally (don’t hate me) the best team in the world usually has two or three matches at home in September.

 If you’re a die-hard football fan don’t miss the chance to tour the world-famous Camp Nou – the sheer amount hardware in the trophy case is worth the price of admission.